 Me, I’d be in another state or time zone if my black, berry annoying phone didn’t chime every hour or so letting me know what I should be doing.
 (It just told me to wake up.
 Pretty good advice in any sense of the words.)

 So on the day (yes, we’re getting there very slowly) the lineup order got tossed around more than….. one of those salads that you have to toss around.

 Artists who were prepping themselves to appear in front of thousands during the crescendo of the day (when there were screaming masses in attendance) found themselves on in the mid to late afternoon.

 A 45-minute set was cut to 25 minutes. (‘And can you maybe make your last one quick?
 We’re paying the sound guy by the hour.’)

 It’s one thing playing in front of a thousand people who are clapping and cheering while the news cameramen are still rolling because they might as well film since they’re here.

-And it’s another thing altogether to play to 40 people scattered around the plastic chairs while the organisers start picking up rubbish and the stallholders are pulling down awnings and clanging tent poles out of time.
+And it’s another thing altogether to play to 40 people scattered around the plastic chairs while the organisers start picking up rubbish and the stallholders are pulling down awnings and clanging tent poles out of time signature.

 The body language was so palpable, as was the disappointment and sense of lost opportunity.
 It was heart-breaking to witness.

-One or two were very philosophical – and again, it was a worthy cause.
+One or two were very philosophical – and again, it was for a worthy cause.